wolfs/gradle-jpi-plugin/README.md

 ## Caveats

-* As of now, plugins which directly extend hudson.Plugin can only be properly built against core versions of Jenkins of 1.420 or later.
+* As of now, a minimum Jenkins core version of 1.420 is required.